HobnobMancer/cazy_webscraper/docs/source/configuration_scraper.rst

 The following behaviours of the ``cazy_webscraper`` can be configured at the command-line in the terminal:

-* Limit the scraping of CAZy to specific classes and/or families
+* Limit the scraping of CAZy to specific CAZy classes, CAZy families, kingdoms, genuera, species, strains and/or EC numbers.
-* Split the scraped data by class and/or family
-* Force writing out the data to an existing directory
+* Force writing out the database to a a new or existing directory
-* Write out a log file of the program being invoked
+* Write out a log file of the packages operation
 * Not delete content already present in the output directory
 * Enable retrieving subfamilies
 * Enable verbose logging during the operation of the webscraper